Agency in the Emergent Multiverse

 \[ \mathcal{O}(V) = \{\, \text{PI}_i : \text{PI}_i \text{ is coherent and communicative from } V \text{ forward} \,\} \]

-— the set of observers sharing an effective basis for communication, interaction, and perception.
-And sharing comes in degrees.
-Define Observer Class Alignment (OCA):
+— the modeled set of observers sharing enough physical and semantic structure for interaction.
+Sharing comes in degrees.
+Define Observer Class Alignment (OCA) as a placeholder for that degree:

 \[ \text{OCA}(\text{PI}_A, \text{PI}_B, V) = \text{degree of effective basis overlap at vantage } V \]